efpcode/babelfish/BabelDevJournal.md

 ## If I have time :hourglass:
-* BabelDB._width_calculator : needs to be rewritten, since column width is not constant resulting in on even lines :screams:!Code will be changed to be more dynamic by: get longest word (in characters) for each column and then add spacer.
+* BabelDB._width_calculator : needs to be rewritten, since column width is not constant resulting in on even lines :scream:!Code will be changed to be more dynamic by: get longest word (in characters) for each column and then add spacer.